Copper-Head/TABot/README.md

 Usage
 ------------------------------
 It's simple.
-All you really need is an up-to-date installation of Python 2.7.x (the code should work with 3.x, but hasn't been tested on it) and some knowledge of how to use the terminal/bash.
+All one needs is an up-to-date installation of Python 2.7.x (the code should work with 3.x, but hasn't been tested on it) and some knowledge of how to use the terminal/bash.